What are the advantages of a cochlear implant?

 What are the disadvantages and risks?

-- taste disturbance resulting from nerve injury
+- taste changes due to nerve injury

 - dizziness or balance problems

-- loss of residual hearing
+- loss of the hearing you have left

 - leak of cerebrospinal fluid (CSF), the fluid around the brain